mab253/cpp_spring23/README.md

 **Late assignments drop 10% per day, starting after the due time.** (If you submit a zyBook reading 1 hour after the due date, for example, it already drops 10%.
 If you wait another 24 hours, it drops 20%.)

-**✉️ To receive credit for late work, you will need to e-mail me once you have completed it.**  If you have a reason for needing an extension, please reach out to me _before_ the due date for an assignment.
+**✉️ To receive credit for late work, you will need to e-mail me once you have completed it.**

+If you have a reason for needing an extension (where you will receive full points), please reach out to me _before_ the due date for an assignment.

 ## academic honesty and integrity: